kyswtn/kyswtn.com/README.md

-Source code powering [kyswtn.com](https://kyswtn.com) and some of my _public_ personal infrastructure.
+Source code powering [kyswtn.com](https://kyswtn.com) and my _public_ personal infrastructure.

 Feel free to use this as a reference, but not a template.
 Copies about myself are about me, so you should rewrite them.
-Most if not all illustrations and some assets are licensed and paid products, you may not use them.
-No AI is used.
+Most if not all illustrations and assets are licensed and paid products, you may not use them.
+Some credentials are hard-coded, you must replace them.

 ![A screenshot of an article of mine](./.github/screenshot.jpg)

+The entire monorepo is massively reproducible and entirely declarative to the point with proper environment variables, just by renaming occurrences of my domain name, anyone could get the exact same personal infrastructure setup.

 ### Documentation